saraozn/tp/docs/DeveloperGuide.md

     1. **Test case**: `findprop`
     2. **Expected**: Command is highlighted red and error message will be displayed.

-### B.11 Filtering customers
+### B.12 Filtering customers

-**Prerequisite**: A customer that has a budget of 100,000 and has 'big' in his characteristics must exist in the customer list.
+**Prerequisite**: A customer that has a budget of 100,000 and has 'bright' in his characteristics must exist in the customer list.

 1. Filter customers with valid budget and characteristics
-    1. **Test case**: `filtercust b/100000 c/big`
+    1. **Test case**: `filtercust b/100000 c/bright`
-    2. **Expected**: Customer List should be filtered to contain only customers that have budgets of at least 100000 or more and has at least one tag named "big".
+    2. **Expected**: Customer List should be filtered to contain only customers that have budgets of at least 100000 or more and has at least one tag named "bright".
 2. Invalid filter formats
     1. **Test case**: `filtercust`, `filtercust 1`
     2. **Expected**: Command is highlighted red and error message will be displayed.

-### B.12 Filtering properties
+### B.13 Filtering properties

-**Prerequisite**: A property that has a price of 100,000 and has 'big' in his characteristics must exist in the price list.
+**Prerequisite**: A property that has a price of 500,000 and has 'big' in his characteristics must exist in the price list.

 1. Filter properties with valid price and characteristics
-    1. **Test case**: `filterprop pr/100000 c/big`
+    1. **Test case**: `filterprop pr/500000 c/big`
-    2. **Expected**: Property List should be filtered to contain only properties that have prices of 100000 or less and has at least one tag named "big".
+    2. **Expected**: Property List should be filtered to contain only properties that have prices of 500000 or less and has at least one tag named "big".
 2. Invalid filter formats
     1. **Test case**: `filterprop`, `filterprop 1`
     2. **Expected**: Command is highlighted red and error message will be displayed.

-### B.13 Matching properties to a customer
+### B.14 Matching properties to a customer

 **Prerequisite**: At least 1 customer record.